Undercapitalization: United States

 When a bank becomes undercapitalized the FDIC issues a warning to the bank.
 When the number drops below 6% the FDIC can change management and force the bank to take other corrective action.
 When the bank becomes critically undercapitalized the FDIC declares the bank insolvent and can take over management of the bank.

 The subprime mortgage crisis has shown that banks and other mortgage issuers in the US were undercapitalized, failing to ensure that they had sufficient capital or insurance to cover the risk of mortgage defaults in the event of the bursting of a housing price bubble.
-Since the affected institutions were important sources of capital to other industries, this triggered a global financial crisis during 2007-2008.
+Since the affected institutions were important sources of capital to other industries, this triggered the 2008 financial crisis.

 Macroeconomics

 A country or sector of the economy may be undercapitalized in the sense that businesses in that country or sector are handicapped by lack of affordable investment funds.

 This can be caused by political instability, by lack of confidence in the rule of law, by constraints on foreign direct investment imposed by the government, or by other actions that discourage investment in certain industrial sectors.
 Examples: